kitcharoenp/my_invest/_posts/2020-05-20-under_pressure.md

 In addition, he said South Asian countries will likely see bigger negative impact in terms of earnings and the outlook is unlikely to improve until there are “credible signs of (the) virus coming under control.”
 [4][4]

 The U.K. borrowed at a negative interest rate for the first time on Wednesday, amid growing fears of a deep global recession and expectations of further bond buying action from central banks.[5][5]

+ the U.S. Senate passed legislation on Wednesday that could restrict Chinese companies from listing on American exchanges or raise money from U.S. investors, unless they abide by Washington’s regulatory and audit standards.

 [1]: https://www.cnbc.com/2020/05/20/asia-markets-china-loan-prime-rate-coronavirus-currencies-in-focus.html "China keeps benchmark lending rate unchanged"